Lake District Tours

 Boat trips are a great way to see the many lakes in their true beauty and a classic way to explore Lake District tours.
 Boating trips offer breath-taking views of the district’s stunning scenery and are an excellent way to relax and enjoy a leisurely day.
 Windermere, Coniston, Derwent Water and Ullswater lakes all offer boat trips.

 Railway tours are yet another great activity in the district.
+Especially if you’re staying at a hotel near Windermere train station.
 Perfect for leisure travel and sightseeing, they are among the most popular things to do when visiting the area.
 The Lakeside and Haverthwaite Railway offers stunning views of Lake Windermere while the Ravenglass and Eskdale Railway holds unforgettable views of the district’s hills and valleys.

 No holiday in the Lake District is complete without visiting at least a few of its charming villages, pubs and restaurants.
 These villages offer great shopping and dining opportunities as well as a host of country pubs.
 Hawkshead is renowned for its historical architecture and countless shops while Keswick offers cultural attractions like the Keswick Museum and Art Gallery as well as incredible views of Derwent Water Lake.